Georgia & Florida Bike Tour of Historic Coast | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-After an included breakfast walk from the hotel to the Lightner Museum.
-Browse the remarkable relics of the museum with your included admission.
-Built in 1887 in Spanish Renaissance style, the impressive three-story museum now contains fascinating relics from America’s Gilded Age, including a fine collection of decorative and fine arts.
+After an included breakfast, walk from the hotel to the Lightner Museum and explore its remarkable collection with your included admission.
+Built in 1887 in the Spanish Renaissance style, this impressive three-story museum houses fascinating relics from America’s Gilded Age, including an outstanding collection of decorative and fine arts.

 Hotel checkout time is 11:00 a.m.
-VBT has made arrangements for a shuttle from the hotel back to the Jacksonville International Airport (JAX).
-The shuttle departs St. Augustine at 11:00 a.m.
+VBT has arranged a shuttle from the hotel to Jacksonville International Airport (JAX), departing St. Augustine at 11:00 a.m.
 Travel time is approximately 60 minutes.
 Flights departing before 2:00 p.m. are not recommended.
-If you need to travel at a different time to the airport in Jacksonville, taxis are available, and the fare is approximately $125.
+If you need to travel to the airport at a different time, taxis are available.

 What to Expect: